Special offer

 What is adhocracy culture?

-Born from the Latin word ‘ad hoc’, commonly used in English to mean unplanned or hastily created for a specific purpose, the term adhocracy was first coined in 1968 by organisational consultant Warren Bennis in his book The Temporary Society.
-Two years year, it was popularised in Future Shock by writer and futurist Alvin Toffler, an enthusiast of the digital revolution from its earliest beginnings.
-Today, adhocracy culture remains strongly associated with the tech sector, among others.
-At its core, adhocracy culture is an organisational style that is democratised and future-focused and rewards employees who think and operate in uncoventional ways.
+Adhocracy originates from the Latin word ‘ad hoc’, commonly used in English to mean unplanned or hastily created for a specific purpose.
+The term adhocracy itself was first coined in 1968 by organisational consultant Warren Bennis in his book The Temporary Society.

 What are the hallmarks of this style?

-Because it’s such a distinctive style of organising, it can be easy to spot when another company primarily follows adhocracy culture.
-Here are some of the qualities and behaviours prevalent under this style:
+Because it’s such a distinctive style of organising, it can be easy to spot when a company primarily follows adhocracy culture.
+The following are some of the prevalent qualities and behaviours of this culture.

 • Decentralised leadership